noahbenson/SpringRegister/README.md

 simulations whose jobs were exported by the Mathematica notebook, then these options will be specified for you, and you may simply execute the run.sh file that is written.
-Note that this script expects a certain directory structure in which <root>/jobs/<job>/run.sh is called from <root> and in which <root>/src contains the springs executable.
-This repository exemplifies this organization, and the jobs and results directories analyzed in Benson et al. are included.
+Note that this script expects a certain directory structure in which ROOT/jobs/JOB/run.sh is called from ROOT and in which ROOT/src contains the springs executable.
+This repository exemplifies this organization (i.e., this repository is a valid replacement for ROOT), and the jobs and results directories analyzed in Benson et al. are included.

 ## License #####################################################################